shanebweaver/martha-build/README.md

-# How To: Martha Grow Tent for Fruiting Mushrooms
+# How To: Build a Martha Grow Tent for Fruiting Mushrooms
 By: Shane Weaver

 I've been getting into mushroom cultivation lately, starting as a hobby but with potential to start a business.
 I like the idea of being a mushroom cultivator, but like most people I don't have any formal education on the topic.
 I don't even remembering them being a topic in gradeschool.
 So to get a feel for it, I decided to try my hand at growing something.